How to capture lead source in Forms.app

 Lead source dataDefinition

-ChannelCategorizes the type of visitor traffic.
-LeadSources divides your leads into ten distinct channels such as Paid Search, Organic Search, Email Campaigns, Paid Social, Organic Social, Referrals, Direct Traffic, Affiliates, Display Ads, and various Other UTM-tagged initiatives.
+ChannelLeadsources categorizes your traffic into ten distinct channels: Paid Search, Organic Search, Email Campaigns, Paid Social, Organic Social, Referrals, Direct Traffic, Affiliates, Display Ads, and Other.

 SourceIdentifies the specific source or platform that led visitors to your site.
-For example, within the “Organic Social” channel, sources could include Facebook, Instagram, etc.
+For example, within the “Organic Social” channel, sources could include TikTok, LinkedIn, etc.

 CampaignRefers to the particular marketing campaign’s name.
 This is especially useful if you’re running several Google Ads campaigns, enabling you to identify exactly which campaign your leads are coming from.

 TermHighlights the specific keyword targeted by a campaign.
-For instance, with a Google Ads campaign named “Search campaign for house insurance,” LeadSources sorts your leads based on the targeted keywords, such as “House insurance in New York,” “House insurance in Miami,” etc.
+For instance, with a Google Ads campaign named “Search campaign for health insurance,” Leadsources sorts your leads based on the targeted keywords, such as “Health insurance in New York,” “Health insurance in Miami,” etc.

 ContentDescribes the specific part of your advertisement that the audience interacted with.